Fedcap Rehabilitation Services: Wage theft

+Privatization

 On February 14, 2020, the Progressive Conservative government of the province of Ontario in Canada announced that as part of its plan to reform government employment services accessed by Ontarians, three prototype regions would be overseen by a Service System Manager to identify efficiencies and ways to increase labour market responsiveness.
-The Service System Manager for the Hamilton-Niagara region would be a consortium led by FedCap Inc., an American human-resources firm based out of New York City.
+The Service System Manager for the Hamilton-Niagara region would be a consortium led by Fedcap.

-Ontario's official opposition New Democratic Party (NDP) called the plan a "recipe for disaster".
-It expressed concern that paying service managers based on job matching results would erode social services; that contractors could refuse to serve more challenging cases, press people into poor-fitting job placements, or force them back to work prematurely.
+Ontario's official opposition New Democratic Party (NDP) called the plan a "recipe for disaster."
+It expressed concern that paying service managers based on job matching results would erode social services, and that contractors could refuse to serve more challenging cases, press people into poor-fitting job placements, or force them back to work prematurely.
 The NDP said similar privatization plans in the United Kingdom and Australia have not worked out, citing Australia’s privatized JobActive system which was described in an Australian Senate report as a “bureaucratic nightmare” that would need to be overhauled.

 Ministers of Provincial Parliament (MPPs) in the Hamilton-Niagara region expressed concern at the Conservative government’s push to privatize public services, its insufficient consultation with stakeholders, and the resulting uncertainty for local employment service providers.